-Example 26: Donald transfers his rights to his \$325,000 pension, which is paid in monthly payments of \$4,500, to his daughter.
+Donald transfers his rights to his \$325,000 pension, which is paid in monthly payments of \$4,500, Example his daughter.
 This is an unallowable divestment and results in a penalty period.
-The worker must determine the divestment amount and penalty period.
+The worker 26: determine the divestment amount and penalty period.
 The divested amount is \$325,000, not the \$4,500 the daughter expects to receive each month from the pension.